alainmturing/java-test-runner/run_tests.md

    - Overall test statistics
    - Specific statistics for letter-based files (A-E for Claude, F-J for Llama)
    - Detailed results for each file
+4. Generate a `coverage.txt` containing:
+   - Code coverage metrics for each tested file
+   - Instruction coverage percentage
+   - Branch coverage percentage
+   - Line coverage percentage

+## Coverage Report
+The coverage report (`coverage.txt`) provides detailed metrics about test coverage:
+- **Instruction Coverage**: Percentage of Java bytecode instructions that were executed
+- **Branch Coverage**: Percentage of code branches (if/else statements, switches) that were executed
+- **Line Coverage**: Percentage of code lines that were executed

+Coverage data is collected using JaCoCo and is generated automatically for each successfully tested file.

 ## Common Issues
 - Ensure your code files contain only one public class